People

 ajdelfarno@gmail.com

-I am a second-year PhD student in the Human Development and Family Services department.
+I am a third-year PhD student in the Human Development and Family Services department.
 I am interested in furthering my understanding of sexuality in relation to sexual and gender minorities (SGM), primarily involving trans-identifying individuals.
 In particular, I am curious in how SGM embrace sexuality, including sex positivity, sexual safety and health, and the role these factors play in their identity.
 I also aim to research how SGM identity and expression changes over the lifespan.

 Peter McCauley (he/him)